awsdocs/amazon-connect-admin-guide/doc_source/set-up-recordings.md

 **Tip**
 Amazon Connect uses the Amazon S3 [PutObject](https://docs.aws.amazon.com/AmazonS3/latest/API/API_PutObject.html) and [MultipartUpload](https://docs.aws.amazon.com/AmazonS3/latest/API/API_MultipartUpload.html) APIs to upload the call recording to your S3 bucket\.
 If you are using [S3 Event Notifications](https://docs.aws.amazon.com/AmazonS3/latest/userguide/NotificationHowTo.html) when call recordings are uploaded successfully to your bucket, make sure you enable the notification for **All object create events**, or for both *s3:ObjectCreated:Put* and *s3:ObjectCreated:CompleteMultipartUpload* event types\.

+## Headset requirements for listening to recordings<a name="recording-headset-requirements"></a>

+You need to use an output device \(headset or other device\) that supports stereo output so you can hear both the agent and customer audio\.

+Agent and customer recordings are presented in two separate channels\.
+With a full headset, each side will play one channel\.
+But for a one\-ear headset, there isn't a mechanism to mix two channels into one\.

 ## How to set up recording behavior<a name="how-to-set-up-recording-behavior"></a>

 To view a sample flow with the **Set recording behavior** block configured, see [Sample recording behavior](sample-recording-behavior.md)\.